📋 Schema Markup for AI Overviews: Research-Backed Implementation

 - Homepage with Organization schema

-- Top 10 performing blog posts with Article and FAQ schema
+- Top 10 performing blog posts with Article and FAQ schema for schema markup for AI Overviews

 - Key product/service pages with appropriate schema types